gapotchenko/Turbo-CocoR/Source/Integration/MSBuild/README.md

     - The scanner and parser files will be automatically generated for the corresponding `.atg` file
 3. That's it!

-Project integration significantly reduces the development time compared to the traditional approach that uses `turbo-coco` command-line interface.
+Project integration significantly reduces the development time compared to the traditional approach that uses `turbo-coco` command-line tool.

 ## Requirements